Exporting Confluence Pages and Spaces to PDF

-This page explains how you can export individual Confluence pages, entire spaces or selections of pages into a single PDF file.
+This page explains how you can export individual Confluence pages, blog posts, entire spaces or selections of pages into a single PDF file.

 - Go to a page in the space and choose Tools > Export to PDF.
 Follow the prompts to export the page.